gianlucarossi06/data-organon/_posts/2024-03-05-Lakehouse-DR-Architecture-Oracle-Cloud.md

 ![](/data-organon/images/2024-02-29-Lakehouse-DR-Architecture-Oracle-Cloud/LAKEHOUSE-DR.jpg)

+It's usually a good idea to have a second pair of shoes ready to wear in case of an unexpectedly heavy storm, so you can better handle the rain...

 ## **Introduction**

 In the first series of blog posts dedicated to the disaster recovery architecture for **OCI Lakehouse**, I described the disaster recovery solution for a real-time data warehouse, focusing on the configurations of the two main components in that scenario, namely **Autonomous Data Warehouse (ADW)** and **OCI GoldenGate** (please refer to *Real Time Analytics DW DR Architecture [Part I](https://gianlucarossi06.github.io/data-organon/2023/04/20/Real-Time-Analytics-DW-DR-Architecture-(Part-I).html)* and *[Part II](https://gianlucarossi06.github.io/data-organon/2023/04/20/Real-Time-Analytics-DW-DR-Architecture-(Part-II).html)*).